 The dominant positive vibration in Las Vegas is: Indulgence.
 The average person cannot be uninhibited in day-to-day life as there are social consequences to doing so.
 What the average person needs is a safe container to be uninhibited and Las Vegas in that container.
 To the positive side, it is a safe container to break free.
 Provided that a person is still following the guidance of their own conscience, letting go of morality can be a beautifully liberating thing.
 Indulgence is a state of allowing.
 We so seldom allow ourselves to really experience sensual pleasures.
 And here, a person can literally wallow in pleasures.
 Las Vegas is quite literally the Disney Land for adults.
 Any sensual pleasure you can think of is readily available here.
 Indulgence is not only an allowing state; it is also a state of abundance.
 When you are constantly reigning yourself in, you’re inhibiting the flow of abundance to you and through you.
 You experience scarcity instead of abundance.
 In Vegas, abundance is everywhere.
 Here, you get to let yourself have and do whatever you want.
 And that is nothing short of a beautiful thing.

-I have come to Las Vegas to scout out the area for a workshop site next year.
 As a lover of theatre, I’ve also always wanted to see the Cirque Du Soleil show “O”.
 So, I indulged myself and saw it last night.
 It was amazing.
 It was like stepping into someone else’s acid trip.
 Ironically, my own personal sense of enjoyment took us away from Las Vegas yesterday into the mojave desert to the Red Rock Canyon Preserve.
 We decided to rent a fun little Nissan Z370 sports car for the trip.
 I have been practicing the art of indulgence on this trip.
 It’s harder to do than you’d think for a highly conscientious person like myself.
 I allowed myself to lay in a lavish hot tub today underneath a replica of the statue of David.
 I allowed myself to eat the foods I really wanted to eat with no consideration for what would be the best food for me to eat (which ironically would still be most people’s idea of complete health freak foods to eat).
 I allowed myself to wear my favorite chiffon dress around town today.
 I allowed myself to sleep in… I allowed myself to do a great many things that felt nourishing on a mental, emotional and physical level without compromising my own conscience.
 And it felt really good.

 Las Vegas has a lot to teach about indulgence.
 It also has a lot to teach about morality and conscience.
 After all, morality and conscience are not one and the same.
 On almost every street corner of Las Vegas, confrontational evangelists stand with signs that say, “repent for your sins” with bible verses.
 They preach to the crowd of people passing by about morality.
 They manage to impart a great deal of shame to the people who have come here to try to escape the pressure of morality.
 How little they understand the inner workings of the universe at large.

 Morality is about principles, fundamental truths or propositions that serve as the foundation for a system of belief, behavior or chain of reasoning.
 Morals are principals concerning the rightness and wrongness or goodness and badness of behavior.
 What is the problem with this?
 To start with Source or God never wrote a code of ethics and morals in the sky.
 You may believe a book (like the Bible or the Koran) contains these God given ethics and morals, but you cannot prove that God wrote them.
 You can only believe God wrote them.
 Or believe that whoever wrote them, wrote them on behalf of God correctly.
 Or God forbid believe someone translated the original texts correctly.
 And the thing is, you can guarantee that even if you believe that a text on morality is the word of God, another group of people definitely does not.
 In fact they believe they have the word of God.
 This wouldn’t be a problem if both parties agree on what God said about morality.
 But guess what?
 They do not… what then?
 As much uncertainty as it creates to admit to it, the reality is that people do not agree on what is right or what is wrong.
-And God or Source does not have an opinion on the matter because what we call God or Source is a consciousness that exists in a state of non-judgment.
-But you can’t even prove that I am right about that can you… you can only believe that I am.

 Morals keep us from being condemned.
 Condemnation being of course the experience of being completely disapproved of, especially publicly.
 It is the ultimate form of shame.
 And it exists to help us avoid the consequences, especially punishments that may be accessory to that disapproval.
 Growing up in a moral household is an intensely painful experience, seeing as a child must go through the experience of condemnation at the hands of people who see condemnation as a way of loving their child.
 In this scenario, shame and love become synonymous and self-regulation becomes self-abuse.
 We, who are negatively judged, grow up to negatively judge unless we intervene in that unconscious process within ourselves.

 Think of conscience like a guiding light.
 That light is obscured and bent by morals.
 Morals are like a filter that the conscience is fed through.
 By questioning your morals and learning to hold the ones you do have loosely, you remove the filter that is obscuring the light of your conscience.
 You can feel your own inner truth as well as objective truth surfacing.
 You become a highly guided person who acts according to your internal sense of yes or no but who does not impose that internal yes or no on others.
 There is a reason that ethics (moral philosophy) is an entire branch of philosophy.
-There is no solid truth relative to right or wrong and so, it is wide open for investigation.
-And let me tell you, if you ever want to wander way out on a limb mentally and emotionally, and open your mind way up relative to right and wrong, just start snooping around for information made available from this branch of philosophy.

 What do you think is right?
 What do you think is wrong?
 What do you think is good?
 What do you think is bad?
 Open your mind up to alternative views if you haven’t.
 Remain curious of alternative views and stay open to your own views relative to conscience changing as a result of that curiosity.
 You can continue to share your way and share how you feel relative to specific subjects without making other people ‘wrong’ and condemning them.
 A person who has high morals does not just make others wrong, they run the risk of making themselves wrong and living a life riddled with shame and guilt because of it.
 Any time you live your life according to how you think things should be, and life brings you a scenario where your inner compass says yes, but your morals say no, you will be in a world of torment as a result of self-condemnation.